 Terry’s journey into ad tech royalty wasn’t a straight shot.
 He started out in investment banking, where he cut his teeth on some of the biggest deals of the early 2000s, including the colossal AOL-Time Warner merger.
 It was the largest deal in the world at the time, a $183 billion behemoth that made headlines for all the wrong reasons.
 But for Terry, it was more than just a notch on his belt—it was a turning point.
 “I negotiated the largest M&A fee in history at the time, $60 million,” Terry recalls.
 But instead of riding that wave to Wall Street immortality, he did something that left his colleagues scratching their heads: he quit.
 “Three months after announcing AOL-Time Warner, I announced my resignation from the firm,” he says.
 “Everyone said, are you smoking crack?
 Like, dude, you’re set up for life now.
 But I was bored.”

-Read full article: ADOTAT
+Read the full article: ADOTAT

 Share: